Competence field 1: Competences in one/more scientific discipline(s)

 Report results verbally, in writing, and graphically.

 Competence field 5: Societal competences

-Recognize the most important business and legal aspects of the own engineering discipline.
+Be aware of the business aspects of the engineering discipline.

 Competence field 6: Profession-specific competence